Home

 The Ten Commandments

-God spoke to the Israelites from Mount Sinai, giving them the Ten Commandments.
-These laws covered their relationship with God and with each other, forming the foundation of their covenant with Him.
+From the mountain, God gives the Israelites the Ten Commandments.
+These laws cover their relationship with God (no other gods, honor the Sabbath) and with each other (don’t steal, murder, or covet).
+This forms the foundation of Israel’s covenant relationship with God.

 img08